 Dr. James Noyes

 James is from Norfolk, in the East of England.
 He was educated at the University of Cambridge, where he was both an undergraduate and doctoral student at Christ’s College.
-Following his PhD, James taught at the Paris Institute of Political Studies (Sciences Po) in France.
+Following his PhD, he taught at the Paris Institute of Political Studies (Sciences Po) in France.

-Covering the connections between political systems, social conflict and religious fundamentalism, the book has been described by reviewers as “impressive”, a “fearless narrative”, and by the Times Literary Supplement as “making a crucial contribution to the body of recent landmark publications in the field”.
+He is the author of the first major book dedicated to a question which has dominated front page headlines: the destruction of cultural heritage during times of conflict.
+This book, The Politics of Iconoclasm, has been described by reviewers as “impressive”, a “fearless narrative”, and by the Times Literary Supplement as “making a crucial contribution to the body of recent landmark publications in the field”.

 In November 2016, James was invited to be the keynote speaker on the question of heritage destruction at the Global Mayors Conference in Florence, Italy.
 His ideas have also appeared in media outlets across the world, from BBC Radio 4 and Sky News in the UK to Vox and American Conservative in the USA and European broadsheets including Tages Anzeiger and Svenska Dagbladet.